ohnogaurav/ZeroSense/README.md

 The lower the score → the closer the guess.

-Unlike other clones, ZeroShift uses **pure LLM intelligence** (Groq + Llama-3.1-8B) to score words and generate hints.
+Unlike other clones, ZeroSense uses **pure LLM intelligence** (Groq + Llama-3.1-8B) to score words and generate hints.
 Everything is processed through a **secure Cloudflare Worker**, so **no API keys ever touch the client**.

 ---